20 of the Best Jamaican Food You Must try

 13. Mackerel Rundown

-Mackerel Rundown is usually eaten at breakfast time.
-This dish is usually served with boiled green bananas or boiled yam.
-This savoury dish is made by cooking salted mackerel with coconut milk and seasoning, such as onions, garlic, scallion and tomatoes.
+Mackerel Rundown is made by cooking salted mackerel with coconut milk and seasoning, such as onions, garlic, scallion and tomatoes.

 14. Sweet Potato Pudding

 No foray into the best Jamaican food is complete without trying out the desserts.
 Sweet potato pudding is one of the most popular favourite Jamaican desserts.

 This pudding is made with Jamaican sweet potato, coconut milk, raisins, nutmeg, cinnamon and other spices.